Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 		- `profiled-nmethods`
 		- `non-profiled-nmethods`

+For the most part, I would generally focus on the Heap spaces (G1 or ZGC Generation spaces) since these tend to be configurable and make up for the vast majority of memory used by JVM applications.
+I tend to ignore non-Heap / Metaspace spaces, since they tend to not take up much space in memory (though I primarily work with microservices, so there's not much code to deal with).

 ## Configuring the JVM for memory

 Different flags are available to configure memory usage for the JVMs.
 Different JVMs (Hotspot, JRockit, etc.) might have